Customer service rules for our customers

 Electrical service may be temporarily suspended for safety reasons, to make repairs or improvements to our system, or in the event of fire, flood or other emergency.
 Whenever practical we'll provide notice of such suspension and will restore service as soon as possible.

-If you have any dispute about the service we're providing you, please contact us so that we can make every effort to revolve your complaint.
+If you have any dispute about the service we're providing you, please contact us so that we can make every effort to resolve your complaint.

 We are regulated by the British Columbia Utilities Commission (BCUC) and under the Utilities Commission Act the BCUC's responsibilities include ensuring that customers receive safe, reliable and non-discriminatory energy services at fair rates from the utilities it regulates.
 If we have not resolved your complaint to your satisfaction, you have the right to submit a complaint to the BCUC.